 During 1351 to 1767, this province was the greatest kingdom of Siam called ‘Ayutthaya Kingdom’.
-Hence, you will be able to see lots of ancient palaces, Buddhist temples, monasteries, and statues when visiting here.
+Hence, there are many must-see temples, ancient palaces, monasteries, and statues of Thailand.

 1) Wat Yai Chai Mongkol – meaning ‘The Great Monastery of Auspicious Victory’, was built in the 16th century.
 This place has a reclining Buddha statue, and the tallest Chedi situated in the middle of the temple, at 72 m tall and visible to all who approach the city from the east.
 Also, it’s surrounded by hundreds of seated statues of Buddha himself, making it one of the absolute must-see temples in Thailand.

 2) Wat Mahathat – has been the epicenter of Ayutthaya since the 14th century.
 The prangs (tall tower-like spires) in Wat Mahatat are the first to be built during the Ayutthaya kingdom.
 One of the attractions in this unique temple is the carving of the Head of Buddha embedded in a tree.
 This head was cut off by invaders during the reign of the Ayutthaya Kingdom.